SebastianZSXS/Poco-X3-NFC-WindowsARM/README.md

 Thanks to ungeskriptet . by the uefi image of the Poco X3 NFC (Surya) [Here](https://github.com/ungeskriptet/edk2-surya)

 ###  Project status ###
-It is trying to boot windows pe
+you will have to correct the acpi table to be able to boot windows pe

 ### Required Files ###
 You need to have a Recovery installed on your Poco X3 NFC [Here](https://sourceforge.net/projects/mahajant99/files/surya/TWRP/)